Laragear/MetaModel/README.md

 - `$useVisible`: The visible attributes to merge.
 - `$useAppends`: The appends attributes to merge.

 All of these static properties, except for `$useTable`, accept a Closure that receives the model and returns an array of attributes.
-The end-developer should modify these properties in the `boot()` method of the `AppServiceProvider`.
+The end-developer should modify these properties in the `register()` method of the `AppServiceProvider`.

 ```php
 namespace App\Providers;